 Spring and autumn seasons are when they multiply considerably fast, appearing in all different colors.

-All aphids feed on plant juices and nectar, leading to discoloration of the leaves and stems.
+All aphids feed on plant juices and nectar, leading to leaf and stem discoloration.
 Along with sucking cell sap, they transmit bacterial and fungal infections from one plant to another.

 The characteristic distortion seen in aphids‘ infestation is mostly due to a transmitted virus.